Hong Kong joins European countries in banning flights to UK over new COVID-19 strain

 "From midnight there will be no more passenger flights arriving in Hong Kong from the United Kingdom," Health Secretary Sophia Chan told reporters.

 Hong Kong joins many European countries that have banned flights from Britain, including France, Germany, Italy and the Netherlands.
-Outside of Europe, other countries including Canada, Iran and Saudi Arabia have also closed their doors to travellers from UK.
+Outside of Europe, Canada, Iran and Saudi Arabia are among the countries that have also closed their doors to travellers from the UK.

 The new strain could be up to 70 per cent more infectious, the United Kingdom has said.